What to Expect

 On the last Sunday of each month we celebrate the Lord’s Supper.
-If you have repented of your sins and have believed on Jesus Christ, knowing Him personally, we encourage you to participate with us.
+If you have surrendered to and believed in Jesus Christ for salvation, knowing Him personally, we encourage you to participate with us.
 But if you are not a follower of Christ, we ask you to not participate in this portion of our service.

 Sunday School (9:45 am)

 Beginning at 9:45, a group of a few to a dozen or more people gather in separate rooms in our building.
 There is a time of prayer and Bible study in each group.
 Participation is encouraged but not required.
 If you have children, come a little early so you can get them to their classes and be at yours on time.
 Each class is topically based and lasts for 6-7 weeks at a time.
 The purpose is to establish us in our faith and equip us to help others follow Jesus.

 MidWeek–Wednesdays at 7pm

 On Wednesdays, all adults gather to spend more focused time in prayer for the needs of our church.
 We also hear teaching from God’s Word through a book of the Bible.

 This time is more informal where everyone has an opportunity to share, ask questions about the teaching, or make comments as God leads them.

 It is usually led by Pastor Jacob but others teach from time to time.